Best Way To Enlarge Images In Photoshop

-This tutorial shows you how to upscale and enlarge an image in Photoshop CC 2018 without losing quality and while keeping detail and textures looking great using Preserve Details 2.0.
+This tutorial shows you how to upscale and enlarge an image in Photoshop CC 2018 and later without losing quality and while keeping detail and textures looking great using Preserve Details 2.0.

 When it comes to resizing images in Photoshop, the general rule has always been that you can make an image smaller than its original size, but you can't make it larger.
 Or at least, you can't make it larger if you care about image quality.
 To make an image smaller, all Photoshop really needs to do is take some of the pixels from the original image and toss them away.
 It sounds like a bad thing, but the result is just the opposite.
 The smaller version usually ends up looking sharper than the original.